Enferlain/ComfyUI-A1111-cond/README.md

 - **BREAK Support**: Fully isolated context windows - each BREAK segment is tokenized separately
 - **Emphasis**: `(text:1.2)`, `(text)`, `[text]`
 - **Wildcard support**: Resolves `__wildcard__` files from `data/wildcards`, including nested wildcard chains and dynamic prompt choices inside wildcard files
-- **TIPO support**: TIPO prompt output can connect directly into the node, and it will show the generated prompt when the node receives it.
-Should use [my fork](https://github.com/Enferlain/z-tipo-extension/tree/custom) to preserve weighting emphasis in the A1111 syntax.
+- **TIPO support**: TIPO prompt output can connect directly into the node, which shows the generated prompt it receives.
+Use [my fork](https://github.com/Enferlain/z-tipo-extension/tree/custom) to expand connected A1111 wildcards before the single TIPO generation pass and preserve weighting emphasis in A1111 syntax.

 ### Token Counter